mantidproject/mantid/docs/source/release/v4.2.0/reflectometry.rst

 Improved
 ########

+- Rows and Groups inside of the Runs table will now have their state reset when the underlying reduced workspace is replaced or renamed
 - The polarization correction inputs have been simplified to a single checkbox which when ticked will apply polarization corrections based on properties in the instrument parameters file.

 Algorithms